miccferr/turf-inverse-distance-weighting/README.md

 ### `IDW(controlPoints, valueField, b, cellWidth, units)`

-Takes a set of known points, a power parameter, a cell depth, a unit of measurement and returns a set of square polygons in a grid with a property IDW for each cell
+Takes a set of known sampled points, a property containing data value, an exponent parameter, a cell depth, a unit of measurement and returns a set of square polygons in a grid with an IDW value for each cell.

+Based on the Inverse Distance Weighted interpolation algorithm as covered in the following (among other) resources [1](OSullivan2010) [2](Xiao2014).

 ### Parameters